merry7cherry/merry7cherry.github.io/index.md

 }
 </style>

 Hi, I am a Master's student at the University of California, Irvine, working as a Research Assistant in the [Trustworthy ML/AI Group](https://sites.google.com/uci.edu/yanning-shen/group?authuser=0) at UCI.
-I am also a student collaborator at [Oak Ridge National Laboratory](https://education.ornl.gov/graduate/) working on generative and understanding models.
+I am also a student collaborator at [Oak Ridge National Laboratory](https://education.ornl.gov/graduate/).

 **Research Interests**:

-- **Generative Models**: Developing advanced algorithms and models for generative modeling, understanding, and reasoning, with applications in computer vision and vision-language models.
+- **Generative Modeling**: Developing advanced algorithms and models for generative modeling, understanding, and reasoning, with applications in computer vision and vision-language models.

 - **Efficient Generation**: Proposing novel generative theory/algorithms for efficiency, including one-step generation and multi-stage generation approaches.